ajgalisteo83/gifs-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Learned
+- Basic Agunlar Syntax
+- How to create an Angular Component
+- How to create an Angular Module
+- How to export and import Modules and Components
+- How to create an Angular Service
+- How to call an external API
+- How to use Local Storage